andreas-thoren/py-cad/README.md

 ## TODO

+* AssemberABC should add default: names, color if not provided.
+It should be possible to omit the part entirely and it should be added with default name and color.
+Change _get_assembly_data to make this possible.
+* AssemblerABC should accept constrains.
 * Update README.md after quite significant changes to models.py
 * Add included_parts and excluded_parts to AssemblerABC to specify which fields to inherit.
 * Add class-level descriptors to signal configuration-only attributes after subclass creation